-"Protection of the Beards Bluff property reflects the collaborative nature of large-scale land conservation," Hal Robinson, director of legal affairs at the Georgia-Alabama Land Trust, said.
-"The project involved multiple nonprofit partners and Fort Stewart, Georgia, as well as funding from REPI.
+"Protection of the Beards Bluff property reflects the collaborative nature of large-scale land conservation, said Hal Robinson, director of legal affairs at the Georgia-Alabama Land Trust.
+"The project involved multiple nonprofit partners and Fort Stewart Georgia, as well as funding from REPI.
 The project supports sustainable forestry and the local economy while significantly increasing an existing conservation corridor.
 With this 3,800-acre addition now protected by a conservation easement held by the Georgia-Alabama Land Trust, total protected land within the compatible use buffer surrounding Fort Stewart now exceeds 50,000 acres."

 Authorized by Congress, the REPI program supports cost-sharing partnerships between the military services, private conservation groups, and state and local governments to remove or avoid land-use conflicts near installations and address regulatory restrictions that inhibit military activities.
-The REPI program is annually funded by the U.S. Congress, with support from the delegation representing Fort Stewart: U.S. Sen. Jon Ossoff, U.S. Sen. the Rev. Raphael Warnock and U.S. Representative Buddy Carter.
+The REPI program is annually funded by the U.S. Congress, with support from the delegation representing Fort Stewart: U.S. Senator Jon Ossoff, U.S. Senator Reverend Raphael Warnock and U.S. Representative Buddy Carter.

-"I will continue working with the Department of Defense to ensure military readiness and to responsibly steward Georgia's natural resources," Ossoff said.
-"I thank the leadership at Ft.
-Stewart-Hunter Army Airfield, The Conservation Fund, and the Georgia-Alabama Land Trust for their contributions to this effort."
+"I will continue working with the Department of Defense to ensure military readiness and to responsibly steward Georgia's natural resources.
+I thank the leadership at Ft.
+Stewart-Hunter Army Airfield, The Conservation Fund, and the Georgia-Alabama Land Trust for their contributions to this effort," said Senator Ossoff.

-"As a son of Coastal Georgia, I appreciate the incredible beauty of the Altamaha River and the importance of our forestlands," Warnock added.
+"As a son of Coastal Georgia, I appreciate the incredible beauty of the Altamaha River and the importance of our forestlands," said Senator Warnock.
 "And as a voice in the Senate for Georgia's military bases, I understand the strategic importance of preserving this land to protect Fort Stewart's aerial training mission.
-Today's announcement is a victory for both our state's ecosystem and our state's rolehin weithtery training is applaude the participation between 2 Fort Stewart, Jon Not Sell My Tormance and traffic on our website.
-We also share information about your use of our site with our social media, advertising and analytics partners.

-Continuing to support these mutually beneficial efforts in Washington."
+Today's announcement is a victory for both our state's ecosystem and our state's role in military training.
+I applaud the partnership between Fort Stewart, The Conservation Fund and the Georgia-Alabama Land Trust that made today's announcement possible.
+I look forward to continuing to support these mutually beneficial efforts in Washington."